-Asylum can help people who have been the subjects of persecution, torture or harm in their home countries obtain relief from removal from the United States.
+Asylum can help people who have been the subjects of persecution, torture, or harm in their home countries obtain relief from removal from the United States.
 Asylum relief is based on the definition of “refugee,” which refers to someone who:

 Thus, in order to qualify for asylum, one must establish he or she meets the criteria to be a refugee.

 A Chicago asylum lawyer will help review your individual case to give you further information about whether or not you meet these grounds.
-Some of the most common bars to asylum include terrorist activity, persecution of others being seen as a danger to national security, previous asylum denial, filing for asylum greater than one year after coming to the United States, commission of non-political crimes, and having a safe third country in which you could live.
+Some of the most common bars to asylum include terrorist activity, persecution of others being seen as a danger to national security, previous asylum denial, filing for asylum greater than one year after coming to the United States, the commission of non-political crimes, and having a safe third country in which you could live.
 It is critical to speak with your Chicago immigration attorney if you believe that you could be qualified for asylum grounds because of any of these reasons.

 Asylum seekers cannot bring in family members to the United States until after they have received formal asylum.
 You must discuss this with your Chicago asylum lawyer to determine at which point in time you are eligible to initiate an I-730 petition for qualifying children and your spouse.
 If you are planning on coming to the asylum office interview and are confused about being able to carry out communication, be prepared that the asylum office doesn’t provide you with individual interpreters for your interviews.

 You must be prepared to have your own interpreter at your interview and your Chicago asylum lawyer can help you identify this person.
-Interpreters are often not provided at master calendar hearings either, however, you will be eligible to, at some point in time, to share with the judge that you might need an interpreter for the individual hearing.
-During an individual hearing you cannot bring your own interpreter.
+Interpreters are often not provided at master calendar hearings either, however, you will be eligible to, at some point in time, share with the judge that you might need an interpreter for the individual hearing.
+During an individual hearing, you cannot bring your own interpreter.

-You can initiate an application for a green card, if you are granted asylum after one year has passed from the date on which you were given final status.
-Many green cards for asylees are back dated one year, which means that you could apply to begin the nationalization process in the United States four years after getting permanent residence.
+You can initiate an application for a green card if you are granted asylum after one year has passed from the date on which you were given final status.
+Many green cards for asylees are back-dated one year, which means that you could apply to begin the nationalization process in the United States four years after getting permanent residence.
 Green card holders are eligible to apply for US citizenship following 5 years of permanent residence that has been continuous.

-The criteria that is required in order to receive asylum in the United States is extensive and very complex.
+The criteria that are required in order to receive asylum in the United States are extensive and very complex.
 You might need proof of abuse from the applicant; information like newspaper articles that show prosecution or even police reports that document that violence has occurred against the applicant.
 This is a very lengthy process that requires the insight of an experienced Chicago immigration lawyer who is knowledgeable about asylum.
 Some of the documentation that an applicant must submit with their asylum petition includes;